Alpal94/soar-platform-demo/Soar/Soar.Authorizer.Ethereum/Readme.md

 You may also have a test project depending on the options selected.

-The generated function handler responds to events on an Amazon S3 bucket.
-The handler receives the bucket and object key details in an S3Event instance and returns the content type of the object as the function output.
+The generated function handler is a simple method accepting a string argument that returns the uppercase equivalent of the input string.
 Replace the body of this method, and parameters, to suit your needs.

-After deploying your function you must configure an Amazon S3 bucket as an event source to trigger your Lambda function.

 ## Here are some steps to follow from Visual Studio: